 "consumer" means a person who acquires or purchases fish for personal use or consumption by himself or his family and not in commercial quantities; (« consommateur »)

 "container" includes any type of receptacle, package, wrapper or confining band, used in packing or marketing fish; (« récipient »)

 "department" means the department of government administered by the minister; (« ministère »)

-"Director" means the Director of the Fisheries Branch within the department; (« directeur »)
+"Director" means the Director of the Wildlife and Fisheries Branch within the department; (« directeur »)